Urdatorn/aristophanis-cantica/README.md

 - between the songs within a play (are the earlier or latter more responding?
 Linear dev?)
 - between all plays
 - between machine generated clusters of plays!
+- inside a song, e.g. if as in V. 526 (νῦν δὴ...) the opening 7 cola have no responsion while the last 6 all have.
+For such a corrupt text, that can also be a possible indicator of reliability

 We also need to show
 - the degree of dependence between word-end distribution and accent distribution and